Tribeca Films: History

 The Tribeca Films began as an independent film distribution TVOD initiative in the in 2010, which expanded in 2014 with an SVOD service.
 They established themselves as a prestige distributor with critically praised titles like Tony Kaye's Detachment with Adrien Brody and Gia Coppola's debut Palo Alto with Emma Roberts.
 Tribeca Films is a separate distribution label from the film the production company TriBeCa Productions founded by Robert De Niro and producer Jane Rosenthal.

-The label however was formally revitalized and relaunched in January of 2024, with a focus of acquiring and distributing new and incisive works from filmmakers who premiered at festivals like Cannes, Venice, Sundance, Berline and TIFF.
+The label however was formally revitalized and relaunched in January 2024, with a focus of acquiring and distributing new and incisive works from filmmakers who premiered at festivals like Cannes, Venice, Sundance, Berline and TIFF.

 The label was created to continue the New York spirit legacy of the Tribeca Film Festival and Tribeca Enterprises.
 Tribeca co-founder and CEO Jane Rosenthal stated “The Tribeca Festival has always...championed emerging filmmakers by providing a global platform to showcase their projects.
 As the film industry evolves, we recognize the need to better support independent filmmakers in today’s crowded streaming and distribution market."
 The goal of the Tribeca Films label would be to spotlight high quality independent films and give them life beyond the festival circuit.

 Giant Pictures had been the distribution and technology partner of the Tribeca Festival for several years when they decided to partner on the label.
 Giant Pictures GM Nick Savva, stated “with deals for specialized films harder to come by, this is a great time for Tribeca to re-enter U.S. distribution.”